fu-cs-121/docs/unit-1/study-guide.md

 ### Logical Operators

-- `and`: True if both operands are true
+- `and` Both conditions must be true
-- `or`: True if at least one operand is true
+- `or` At least one condition must be true
-- `not`: Inverts the truth value
+- `not` Inverts a boolean value

 **Example:**